pingcap/docs/performance-tuning-overview.md

 - The most straightforward tuning objective solution for a resource-overloaded system is to expand its capacity, but in practice, the expansion solution might be too costly to be adopted.
 - When a slow query in a business module causes a slow response of the entire module, upgrading to a new version of the database can solve the slow query issue, but it might also affect modules that did not have this issue.
 Therefore, this solution might have a potentially high risk.
 A low-risk solution is to skip the database version upgrade and rewrite the existing slow queries for the current database version.

 ### Step 5.
-Implement the tuning process
+Implement the tuning solutions

 Considering the benefits, risks, and costs, choose one or more tuning solutions for implementation.
 In the implementation process, you need to make thorough preparation for changes to the production system and record the changes in detail.

 To mitigate risks and validate the benefits of a tuning solution, it is recommended that you perform validation and complete regression of changes in both test and staging environments.
-For example, if the selected tuning solution of a slow query is to create a new index to optimize the query access path, you need to ensure that the new index does not introduce any obvious write hotspots to the existing data insertion business and slows down other business.
+For example, if the selected tuning solution of a slow query is to create a new index to optimize the query access path, you need to ensure that the new index does not introduce any obvious write hotspots to the existing data insertion workload and slows down other modules.

 ### Step 6.
 Evaluate the tuning results

-After implementing the tuning solution, you need to evaluate the results:
+After Applying the tuning solution, you need to evaluate the results:

 - If the tuning objective is reached, the entire tuning project is completed successfully.
 - If the tuning objective is not reached, you need to repeat Step 2 to Step 6 in this document until the tuning objective is reached.